ssomers/Bron-Kerbosch/README.md

 * (hopefully) clarified and statically typed
 * extended with variations on the algorithms
 * extended with unit tests, property based testing, and this performance test on random graphs
-* and done over in Rust, Java, Go, C++ and C#, with parallelism added
+* and done over in Rust, Java, Kotlin, Go, C++ and C#, with parallelism added

 All charts below show the amount of time spent on the same particular Windows machine with a 6 core CPU, all on the same predetermined random graph, with error bars showing the minimum and maximum